D0nGiovanni/swn-faction-spreadsheet/README.md

 You can import your generated sector map from [Sectors Without Number](https://sectorswithoutnumber.com/)!
 Activate scripts and click **Import sector map** in **the menu**.

-Please note: currently, you need to download the map as a JSON file, upload it to your google drive and then enter the name of the file, e.g. **Acheron Rho.json** (spaces allowed).
+Please note: currently, you need to download the map as a JSON file, upload it to your google drive and then enter the file name, e.g. **Acheron Rho.json** (spaces allowed).
 You may delete the file afterwards.
 Yes, Google Apps Scripts is weird...

 In the future I’m hoping to add a way to import the map in a less roundabout way.

-### Import Your Existing Campaign
+### Update Your Sheet

-Import your existing campaign!

 If you are using my sheet from version 1.0 on up, you don't need to do anything special.
 Just select the option **Import campaign** in **the menu** and do what the pop-up tells you.